preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/login-log/index.rst

 Login log
 =============================================

-Use this list, available in Omnia 7.5 and later, to keep track of logins and login attempts, for example useful if you suspect hacking attempts.
+Use this list, to keep track of logins and login attempts, for example useful if you suspect hacking attempts.

 The list for the log can look like this (image from a test environment):